1.5 Child Protection Conferences: Procedure

 Pre-Birth Child Protection Conference

 A pre-birth conference is an initial child protection conference concerning an unborn child.
 Such a conference has the same status and must be conducted in a comparable manner to an initial child protection conference.
 The timing of the conference should be carefully considered bearing in mind the need for early action to allow time to plan for the birth.
-Reference should also be made to the BSCB Pre-Birth Procedures.
+Reference should also be made to the BSCP Pre-Birth Procedures.

 Pre-birth conferences should always be convened where there is a need to consider if a multi-agency child protection plan is required: